isovector/certainty-by-construction/src/book/intro-rewrite.lagda.md

 your way through every implementation if you can at all help it.

-## Records and Functions
+## Records and Tuples

-In this section, we will play around with record and function types: two seemingly disparate ideas with a surprising amount of interplay between them.
+In this section, we will play around with record types, as a lead up to discussing functions.
+These two seemingly disparate ideas have a surprising amount of interplay between them.
 We would like to motivate an answer to the question of "what's up with the funny arrow `→` in function types?"
 Why does `_∨_` have type `Bool → Bool → Bool`, instead of a more "standard" type like it would in most everyday programming languages.
 For example, we might write `_∨_`'s type as `(Bool, Bool) → Bool`, which makes it very clear which are the parameters and which is the return.

-Types like `(Bool, Bool)` are known as *tuple* types, which we can encode to a first approximation in Agda like this:
+Types like `(Bool, Bool)` are known as *tuple* types, which we can encode to a in Agda as record types.
+Record types are types with a number of subfields.
+A special case of records are tuples, which we can think of as anonymous records with only two fields.
+As a first approximation, we can write the tuple type like
+this:

 ```agda
 module Sandbox-Tuples where